tueimage/essential-skills/numpy-scipy-matplotlib.md

 ```

 If you only put one value on the righthandside, NumPy will just put that value
-in every element that you are assigning to:
+in every element that you are assigning to.
+For example,

 ```python
 matrix[:2, :2] = 42
 ```

-gives the result
+gives the result:

 ```python
 [